Home

 02

-I design the process from scratch for your situation.
-The agenda, the methods, the room setup, the sequence of conversation — all of it built around your group's needs, not a template.
+The difference between a meeting that produces something and one that drains energy is intentionality.
+I design the agenda, the methods, the sequence, and the room — built around your group's real needs, not a template.

 03

 In the room, I manage the process so you don't have to.
 Every voice gets a path in.
-The conversation moves forward.
-Decisions get made and documented.
+Ideas get captured, considered, and built on — not competed over.
+The conversation moves forward and decisions get made.

 04

-I don't disappear after the meeting ends.
+The goal is never dependency.
 You leave with clear documentation of what was decided, who owns what, and what happens next.
+When a group builds a plan together, they own the implementation — and the capability stays with them.

 Sometimes the meeting isn't the problem.